Here is a list of Australia's most shorted stocks

 Short-selling is not illegal in Australia.
 However, because it can be very risky, it should only be practised by experienced traders.

-The most common method of shorting a stock in Australia is through the derivatives market in options or CFD trading.
+There are a couple of ways to short stocks in Australia.
+One of the most common methods of shorting a stock in Australia is through the derivatives market in options or CFD trading.
 You can read more about derivatives trading in our comprehensive guides or if you want to get trading, you can also compare CFD brokers and options trading brokers.

 For more information on how it all works, check out our guide to short selling in Australia.